emetha/Mr.SaltSlack/README.md

 ### Set up Slack webhook

 ### Install Mr.SaltSlack
-Assuming that you either have not declared a salt reactor, or have declared the reactor in `/etc/salt/master.d/reactor.sls`, you only need to:
+Assuming that you either have not declared a salt reactor, or have declared the reactor in `/etc/salt/master.d/reactor.sls`, you only need to run the installation script:
-1. Add the webhook identifier:

-2. Run the installation script:
 `sudo ./install.sh`
+and supply your Slack webhook identifier when prompted.